umd-mith/mincomp-dsah/index.md

 How does minimal computing engage questions of infrastructure, equitability, resilience, collaboration?

 What can initiatives like Nimble Tents offer you, for your scholarship, for your activism?
-Building on Gil’s question of “what do we need”?
+Building on Gil's question of "what do we need"?

 How does specific work in minimal computing play into the role of digital technology in the environment?

-What does minimal computing have to contribute to discussions of ‘decolonizing’ the internet?
+What does minimal computing have to contribute to discussions of "decolonizing" the Internet?
 Are there theoretical frames here that we could use to inform our mincomp practice?

 Is mincomp a method for maintainers?
 If so, in what ways?
 Do ideas of maintenance change our practice?